mightyiam/eslint-config-love/readme.md

 Yes, this is a large number of `peerDependencies`.
 This is due to [a known limitation in ESLint](https://github.com/eslint/eslint/issues/3458).

+# @typescript-eslint dependencies

+This package has `@typescript-eslint/parser` in `dependencies`.
+And it has `@typescript-eslint/eslint-plugin` in `peerDependencies`.
+Both are specified as ranges.
+It's probably safest for the installed versions of these packages to be the same.
+This can be achieved by:

+1. Pin (exact version) the `@typescript-eslint/eslint-plugin` in `package.json`.
+1. Have a `package-lock.json` which locks the version of the `@typescript-eslint/parser` sub-dependency.

+And both pin/lock to the same version.

 # npm@<7

 `npm@<7` does not automatically install `peerDependencies`,